AlexGustafsson/bth-api/README.md

 > ISBN 978-91-47-05291-2
 ```

-_Note: For now, the API uses the BTH_AUTH_KEY environment variable to authenticate.
-The key is received by signing in on the student portal at BTH's website and extracting the value for the cookie '.BTHAT'._
+_Note: For now, the API uses requires an auth parameter to authenticate.
+The key is received by signing in to the student portal at BTH's website and extracting the value for the cookie '.BTHAT'._

 ### Documentation